Remember the Fyre Festival? Luxury music festival, Instagram influencers, Bahamas beach vibes. What could go wrong?

 Contract Type: IT/Operations

-This type of contract gives the lessee the right to store and use (but not own) the lessor’s equipment for a certain period of time in exchange for compensation.
-The lessee will also be responsible for maintaining and paying taxes on the equipment during this period.
+An equipment lease gives the lessee the right to use (but not own) the lessor's equipment for a set period in exchange for payment.
+The lessee also handles maintenance and taxes during that time.

 10. Non-Disclosure Agreement (NDA)